TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/Lesson 07 - The Web from Python/README.md

 `The browser sends the length of the request body in the Content-Length header`

-> Question 3 of 3 : Bring your messageboard server up and send it some requests from your browser with different URI paths, like http://localhost:8000/bears or http://localhost:8000/udacity-rocks/my-foxes.
-Does it do anything different based on the URI path?

-`No, it doesn't`

 **Exercise: Messageboard, part one**

 Added the following code to MessageboardPartOne.py: